soundcloud/roshi/README.md

    the last write respected by the replica and the first write respected by the new instance.
 This gap might be fixed by subsequent read-repairs.

+Both processes can be expedited via a [keyspace walker process][roshi-walker].
-These properties and procedures warrant careful consideration.
+Nevertheless, these properties and procedures warrant careful consideration.

 ## Considerations